-Obtain funds necessary to complete building (Academic Center & Student Activity Center) - accomplished.
-Building complete 2010Seek additional grants and partnerships top leverage results completed March - June, utilized for summer programs. -Validate all operational systems, identify and correct problem areas. -Refine growth plans, options and work to implement.
-Maintain quality in core programs. -Obtained funding to complete building -Obtained new five-year federal grant to provide Professional Development to teachers in science & math. -Direct new program implementation (all privately funded) to include: -Economics & Finance Institute -International Research -Google ICamps -World Languages Development -Section III 7.2, Metrics & Benchmarks (pages 45-48) -- --- --
+4) Administrative (816) Maintain excellence through result metrics, Operate efficiently and in partially completed facilities until new spaces operational in 2010.
+Open and operate complete facilities, ontime and on-budget.
+Master Campus Plan - plan and implement growth. -Manage completion of building while maintaining on-going programs excellenceNew spaces operational in 2010. - Monitor costs carefully.
+Building completed March - June, utilized for summer programsValidate all operational systems, identify and correct problem areasRefine growth plans, options and work to implement.
+Maintain quality in core programsObtained funding to complete building -Obtained new five-year federal grant to provide Professional Development to teachers in science & mathDirect new program implementation (all privately funded) to include: -Economics & Finance Institute -International Research -Google ICamps -World Languages Development -PULSE Initiative implemented late 2010-2011, cooperative advanced High School academic offerings (Mandarin Chinese, Calculus) for local high school students & GSSM. -Section III 7.2, EOC Report Card Data/Rating -Section III 7.2, Metrics & Benchmarks

 - III.
 Category 2.2 How do your strategic objectives address the strategic challenges you identified in your executive summary?
 GSSM develops objectives priorities and assigns resources on an ongoing basis with regular internal meetings and a formal process with our Board of Trustees.
 Metrics are identified, tracked and reviewed.
 See EOC Report Card. - III.2.3 How do you develop and track action plans that address your key strategic objectives and how do you allocate resources to ensure accomplishment?
 Through daily, monthly and annual meetings/reviews, Board reports, monthly reports to all Faculty/Staff and administrative reports such as the State Budget Request, State Activity Inventory and this report and evaluations - III.2.4 How do you communicate and deploy your strategic objectives, action plans and related performance measures?
 GSSM develops objectives priorities and assigns resources on an ongoing basis with regular internal meetings and a formal process with our Board of Trustees.
 Metrics are identified, tracked and reviewed - III.2.5 How do you measure progress on your action plans?
-We collect the data (see School report card for one example) and develop appropriate comparative data to measure effectiveness. - III.2.6 How do you evaluate and improve your strategic planning process?
+We collect the data (see School report card for one example) and develop appropriate comparative data to measure effectiveness.
+We track construction, maintenance and facility utilization via internal computer database program, plus scheduling software and input from direct users (teachers, students, Outreach Program coordinators).
+GSSM has implemented PowerSchool computer program update for grades and certain registrar functions. - III.2.6 How do you evaluate and improve your strategic planning process?
 Review and input of metrics compared to strategic goals by key participants (including the GSSM Board of Trustees, the GSSM Foundation Board of Trustees, GSSM's senior staff Executive Leadership Team, faculty, staff, students and parents) result in evaluation of strategic process and changes as warranted. - III.2.7 If agency's strategic plan is available to the public through the agency's internet homepage, please provide address.
-Not available at this time.
-The school's mission statement, report card and much more programmatic and involvement information are available online through our home webpage at www.scgssm.org
+Not available at this time, undergoing new strategic planning process in 2012-13.
+Will disseminate when complete.
+The school's mission statement, report card and much more programmatic and involvement information are available online through our home webpage at www.scgssm.org.

-III.
-3 Category 3 - Customer Focus
+III.3 Category 3 - Customer Focus